Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Goal-Oriented Scheduling

 \subsection{CQKF-cum-DRL-based Scheduler}

-We solve $(\ref{schedulingProblem})$ using DRL, thus, we name our scheduler as CQKF-cum-DRL-based scheduler, described in detail in Algorithm~\ref{CQKF_DRLscheduler}.
-Meanwhile, we are maintaining two DNNs, named online network and target network, to improve the stability of our DRL scheduler.
-For insights into the architecture of both networks, refer to Table \ref{DRLschedulerarchitecture}.
-A schematic of our proposed GoS is available in Fig.~\ref{schematicfigure}.
+We solve $(\ref{schedulingProblem})$ using DRL; thus, we name our scheduler as CQKF-cum-DRL-based scheduler, described in detail in Algorithm~\ref{CQKF_DRLscheduler}.
+Meanwhile, we are maintaining two DNNs, named the online network and the target network, to improve the stability of the proposed DRL scheduler.
+A schematic of the proposed GoS is shown in Fig.~\ref{schematicfigure}.